Mkelsey25/playlisted/README.md

 $ npm install passport --save

 ```
-Create a .env file at the root of the project and populate with connection info.
+Create an .env file at the root of the project and populate with connection info.

 ```
 # Heroku keys